VariantEffect/mavehgvs/docs/spec.rst

-While packages exist for parsing HGVS (most notably the `biocommons hgvs package <https://github.com/biocommons/hgvs/>`_), they are intended for use in human genetics and rely on sequence databases and reference sequence, which are not always available for or relevant to multiplexed assay targets.
+While packages exist for parsing HGVS (most notably the `biocommons hgvs package <https://github.com/biocommons/hgvs/>`_), they are intended for use in human genetics and rely on sequence databases and reference sequence (called "target sequence" for MAVE-HGVS), which are not always available for or relevant for multiplexed assays.

 MAVE-HGVS is an attempt to define an easy-to-parse subset of the HGVS nomenclature that captures those variants that occur in MAVE datasets, while excluding many variant types that are unlikely to be found.
 Importantly, the